-Facts About the Chinese Yuan
+Trade Forex with the Chinese Yuan

 The rate of the CNY is set by the central bank, the People’s Bank of China, and it has a narrow band of variation, basing its value against several international currencies.
-The Yuan was originally pegged to the US Dollar and this has been the case off and on over the last few years, with the most recent depegging occurring in 2010.
-Although before 2009 there was very little international trading in the CNY because of the policies put in place by the Chinese government, since that time it has been possible to make direct transactions in the Yuan and trade agreements have been made between China and Thailand, Russia, Japan and Vietnam to settle trade transactions in the Yuan without the need to convert the currency into US Dollars first.
-The Yuan trades within a 0.5% variation band from the rate set by the Central Bank and its price is based against a number of international currencies including those of Singapore, Canada, Australia, Russia, Thailand, the UK, South Korea, Japan, the Euro and primarily the US Dollar.
+The Yuan was originally pegged to the US Dollar, and this has been the case off and on over the last few years, with the most recent de-pegging occurring in 2010.
+Although before 2009 there was very little international trading in the CNY because of the policies put in place by the Chinese government, since that time it has been possible to make direct transactions in the Yuan, and trade agreements have been made between China and Thailand, Russia, Japan and Vietnam to settle trade transactions in the Yuan without the need to convert the currency into US Dollars first.
+The Yuan trades within a 0.5% variation band from the rate set by the Central Bank, and its price is based against a number of international currencies including those of Singapore, Canada, Australia, Russia, Thailand, the UK, South Korea, Japan, the Euro, and primarily the US Dollar.

 The History of the Chinese Yuan

-When the Communist Party took power in China it began to issue a currency of its own which replaced the several forms of currency that existed across all of the many areas it controlled.
-The first issuance of the unified currency occurred in 1948 and by 1949, the currency was given the name the Renminbi.
-For much of its history, the Yuan has been pegged to the US Dollar as well as several other western currencies however since the 1980s there has been an ongoing attempt to set the rate of the currency at a more realistic level in order to make it more convertible.
+When the Communist Party took power in China it began to issue a currency of its own, which replaced the several forms of currency that existed across all of the many areas it controlled.
+The first issuance of the unified currency occurred in 1948, and by 1949, the currency was named the Renminbi.
+For much of its history, the Yuan has been pegged to the US Dollar as well as several other western currencies.
+However, since the 1980s there has been an ongoing attempt to set the rate of the currency at a more realistic level in order to make it more convertible.

 A Guide to the Chinese Economy

-The socialist market economy of China is the second largest in the world when measured by nominal GDP and the biggest global economy in terms of its PPP.
-Up until, 2015, the economy of China was the fastest growing in the world, averaging a rate of growth of 10% over thirty years.
-Although China’s private sector is currently burgeoning, its public sector is responsible for a much larger share of the national economy due to the political and historical facts of the country’s economy.
+The socialist market economy of China is the second largest in the world when measured by nominal GDP, and the biggest global economy in terms of its PPP.
+Up until 2015, the economy of China was the fastest-growing in the world, averaging a rate of growth of 10% over 30 years.
+Although China’s private sector is currently burgeoning, its public sector is responsible for a much larger share of the national economy due to the political and historical realities of the country’s economy.